The Manchurian Candidate

 |Budget: $80 million||Financed by: Paramount|

 |Domestic Gross: $65,955,630||Overseas Gross: $30,150,334|

-One month after Jonathan Demme’s disastrous remake of Charade — The Truth About Charlie (2002) had flopped, he signed onto this pointless remake of John Frankenheimer’s classic The Manchurian Candidate (1962).
+One month after Jonathan Demme’s disastrous remake of Charade — The Truth About Charlie (2002) had flopped, he signed onto this remake of John Frankenheimer’s classic The Manchurian Candidate (1962).
 Paramount financed the picture for $80 million and The Manchurian Candidate was one of three high profile 2004 remakes at Paramount which all flopped — the other two were The Stepford Wives and Alfie.
 Another Frankenheimer remake Seconds was being pushed into development at Paramount around the time of this film’s release, but never got off the ground after The Manchurian Candidate tanked.

-The Manchurian Candidate bowed against The Village (also produced by Scott Rudin), Harold and Kumar Go to White Castle and the disaster Thunderbirds.
-It would have direct competition with The Village, but it opened within expectations at $20,018,620 — placing #3 for the weekend led by The Village.
+The Manchurian Candidate bowed against The Village (also produced by Scott Rudin), Harold and Kumar Go to White Castle and the turkey Thunderbirds.
+It had direct competition with The Village, but it opened within expectations at $20,018,620 — placing #3 for the weekend led by The Village.
 Paramount expected the movie to leg out, but it fell 48.8% the following weekend to $10,256,421, ending its chances at breaking out.
 The domestic run closed with $65,955,630 — decent enough numbers for an adult thriller, but not nearly enough for an expensive film that would have little appeal outside of the US.

 The overseas cume was just $30.1M, bringing the worldwide total to $96.1M.
 Paramount would see returned about $52.8M after theaters take their percentage of the gross, which would not cover their P&A expenses, or any of the production costs.